• Recipes Index

 Instructions

-1. Prepare lime Jello as directed on box, Use ice water where it calls for cold water (this will help it set up faster)
+1. Prepare the Lime Jello as directed on the box.
+Use ice water where it calls for cold water.
+(This will help it set up faster.)

-2. Pour it into dish or dishes of your choice, if you are doing individual dishes remember to only fill ⅓ of the way
+2. Pour it into the dish or dishes of your choice.
+If you are using individual dishes, remember to only fill ⅓ of the way.

-6. Whisk in sour cream, half of the 8 ounce cool whip and the cup of crushed pineapple (make sure you strain or squeeze any excess juice form the pineapple)
+5. Whisk in sour cream, half of the 8-ounce Cool Whip and the cup of crushed pineapple.
+(Make sure you strain or squeeze any excess juice from the crushed pineapple.)

-7. Finish by adding a cup of very cold water to the mixture….(you can use the strained pineapple juice to make up part of the 1 cup of water if you want to)
+6. Finish by adding a cup of very cold water to the mixture….(You can use the strained pineapple juice to make up part of the 1 cup of water if you want to.)

-8. Pour on top of lime layer and return to fridge until firmly set.
+7. Next, pour on top of the lime layer and return to the fridge until firmly set.

-9. For the final layer, prepare the cherry jello according to package directions, and use ice water where it calls for cold water again, you do not want to put hot or warm jello on top of the middle layer it will melt it and give your jello a milky color.
+8. For the final layer, prepare the Cherry Jello according to package directions, and use ice water where it calls for cold water again.
+You do not want to put hot or warm jello on top of the middle layer.
+It will melt it and give your Jello a milky color.

-10. Return jello to the fridge and let it set until firm and you are ready to serve.
+9. Return Jello to the fridge and let it set until firm and you are ready to serve.

-11. When you are ready to serve use remaining cool whip to put dollops on individual serving dishes or to spread on top of Jello if you made it in a 9×13 dish.
+10. When you are ready to serve, use the remaining Cool Whip to put dollops on individual serving dishes or to spread on top of the Jello salad if you made it in a 9×13 dish.

 More favorite Christmas recipes